 Two methods of abortion are available in Aotearoa New Zealand - early medical abortion (EMA) and surgical abortion.
-Both require the same pre-abortion tests and have the same legal requirements.
+Both require the same pre-abortion tests.

 What methods of abortion are available in aOTEAROA New Zealand?